The Canny-Emiris conjecture for the sparse resultant: Canny-Emiris matrices

-Hence suppose that $0\le k\le n$.
-In case $D$ satisfies the condition in Definition~\ref{def:5}\eqref{item:62}, the equality in~\eqref{eq:74} follows similarly from Proposition \ref{prop:18}.
-Else $D$ satisfies the condition in Definition~\ref{def:5}\eqref{item:63} and moreover, this is also the case for all $i<k$ and every $n$-cell of $S(\theta_{i})$ containing~$D$.
-Hence for $i=0,\dots, k$ we have that $\cB_{D,i}$ is contained in the union of the translated $i$-mixed cells of $S(\theta_{k})$.
-This observation together with Proposition~\ref{prop:14} imply that
+Hence suppose that $0\le k\le n$ and let $D\in S(\theta_{k})$.
+In case $D$ satisfies the condition~\eqref{item:62} in Definition~\ref{def:5}, the equality in~\eqref{eq:74} follows similarly from Proposition~\ref{prop:18}.
+If this does not happen, then $D$ satisfies the condition \eqref{item:63} in this definition, and so the subset $\cB_{D,k}$ is contained in the union of the translated $k$-mixed $n$-cells of $S(\rho_{D})$.

+By Proposition \ref{prop:22}, for all $i<k$ and every $n$-cell $C$ of $S(\theta_{i})$ containing~$D$, the index set of the fundamental subfamily of $\bfcA_{C}$ contains that of $\bfcA_{D}$, and so this $n$-cell cannot satisfy the condition \eqref{item:62} in Definition~\ref{def:5}.
+Hence it satisfies the condition \eqref{item:63} in this definition and so $\cB_{C,i}$ is contained in the union of the translated $i$-mixed cells of $S(\rho_{C})$.
+From here we deduce that $\cB_{D,i}$ is contained in the union of the translated $i$-mixed cells of $S(\rho_{D})$ and as mentioned, the same happens for $i=k$.
+Together with Proposition~\ref{prop:14}, this implies that

 Consider the vector $\bfomega\in \R^{\bfcA}$ defined by $\omega_{j,a}=\theta_{k+1,j}(a)$ for $j=0,\dots, n$ and $a\in \cA_{j}$.
 Since the chain is incremental, we have that $\omega_{j,a}=0$ for $j\ge k+1$ and $a\in \cA_{j}$ and so